-Depending on the rating agency and its methodology, as of June 30, 2019, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
-The District's COPs are currently rated in the "upper medium grade" category as A2 and A, respectively by Moody's and S&P, respectively.
+Depending on the rating agency and its methodology, as of June 30, 2020, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
+The District's COPs are currently rated A2 by Moody's and certain of the District's COPs are also rated by S&P at A, both considered in the "upper medium grade" category.
 Fitch and Kroll do not rate the District's outstanding COPs.
 General Obligation Bond ratings are typically one to two notches higher than those of COPs, owing to the superior credit strength of the ad valorem property taxes pledged to repay General Obligation Bonds versus the General Fund pledge that supports repayment of COPs.
+A history of the District's General Obligation Bond and COPs ratings is presented in Appendix 3.